 Packing tip: Buy a range of sizes and styles of packing cube in the same color/print depending on the items each member of your family will need to pack.
 That way you can maintain a single color for each member of your family no matter what you need to pack.

 2. Keep Track of Each Person’s Essentials

 Erin from explorewitherin.com uses packing cubes to keep essentials close at hand when traveling with her family.

 “The day I found packing cubes it changed the way my children and I traveled.
-I went from disorganised and dishevelled travel mum, to organized superwoman.
+I went from disorganized and disheveled travel mum, to organized superwoman.
 I have found the best use for packing cubes for our family is to organize our carry on.
-Each person receives a color coded packing cube with a spare change of underwear, a toothbrush, pyjamas, and a spare change of clothes.
+Each person receives a color coded packing cube with a spare change of underwear, a toothbrush, pajamas, and a spare change of clothes.
 My family of three fit in one carry on.
 This carry on has been useful on the plane where in the case of lost luggage we’ve had essentials to last us a coupe of days.
 On long road trips with numerous one-night stops, instead of pulling several cases of luggage out, I can pull out one bag packed with essentials for the overnight hotel stay.”

 3. Incentivize Your Kids to Help Pack

 Frankie from As The Bird Flies Blog uses appropriately-sized packing cubes as a children’s packing aid.